Twisting Blades Rogue Endgame Build Guide

 We relentlessly attack with Twisting Blades and spend a lot of Resource that way.

-This allows us to reduce the Cooldown of our Ultimate Skill significantly for permanent uptime and gives us damage reduction.
+This allows you to reduce the Cooldown of your Ultimate Skill significantly for permanent uptime and gives us damage reduction.

 Paragon & Glyphs